GeorgiTerziev02/MDP_Project_FMI/README.md

 ### Steps

-#### build-image
+#### Build image

-- Description: TODO
+- Description: Builds docker image witch specific name and tag.
+The tag is the version of the application concatenated with the build id.
-- Secrets: none
+- Secrets: DOCKERHUB_USERNAME
-- Dependencies: none
 - Continue on failure: no

-#### publish-image

-- Description: TODO
+#### Publish image to DockerHub

+- Description: Pushes the newly created docker image to our DockerHub image repository.
+Successfull authentication is required.
-- Secrets: none
+- Secrets: DOCKERHUB_USERNAME, DOCKERHUB_TOKEN
-- Dependencies: none
 - Continue on failure: no

 #### update-web-service

-- Description: TODO
+- Description: Updates the web service to use the newly created image from our DockerHub image repository.
+We are waiting for the completion of this step.
-- Secrets: none
+- Secrets: RENDER_DEPLOY_HOOK, RENDER_API_KEY
-- Dependencies: none
 - Continue on failure: no